 Triund Trekking Package: Is it possible to do Triund Trek without Guide?

-You can book a Triund Trek package online or you can complete Trek without guide.
+You can book a Triund Trek package online or you can complete the trek without a guide.
 Although you don’t really need a guide to complete the Triund trek, there are advantages to booking one.
 You will not have to worry about the camping site and food arrangements.
-A Triund trek package for a minimum of Rs.
-1500 per person can be booked online from a number of websites.
+A Triund trek package for a minimum of 1500 INR per person can be booked online from a number of websites.

 The package generally includes –